tenstorrent/tt-metal/models/demos/yolov4/README.md

   pytest models/demos/wormhole/yolov4/test_yolov4_performant.py::test_run_yolov4_trace_2cqs_inference[True-1-act_dtype0-weight_dtype0-device_params0]
   ```

-- You may try the interactive web demo following this [instructions](https://github.com/tenstorrent/tt-metal/blob/main/models/demos/yolov4/web_demo/README.md) (25-30 FPS).
+- You may try the interactive web demo following the instructions here: models/demos/yolov4/web_demo/README.md (25-30 FPS).
 NOTE: The post-processing is currently running on host.
 It will be moved to device soon which should significantly improve the end to end FPS.

 - Use the following command to run a single-image demo for visualization.
 NOTE: the following demos are intented for visualization.
 It is not the performant implementation yet.
 And, the post processing is currently done on host which we will be moving to device soon.